Kelly L. Collins, M.D.

 Biography

-Outside of work Dr. Collins enjoys spending time at home with her husband, mother, two young daughters, and their two fluffy cats.
-Her family comes from New Zealand and they try to visit when they can.
-They also enjoy running, pickleball, gardening, berry picking with the kids, and reading.
+Outside of work, Dr. Collins enjoys spending time at home with her husband, mother, two young daughters and their two fluffy cats.
+Her family comes from New Zealand and they visit whenever they can.
+She also enjoys running, pickleball, gardening and reading.

 Education and training